pointnext/TryHackMe/write-ups/rooms/simple_ctf/README.md

 First lets grab the exploit code.
 Nist provides two sites.
 I prefer exploit-db - https://www.exploit-db.com/exploits/46635

 ```
 Ran this with Python3 and I kept getting an argument error.
 After looking at the code I see that it was using some really old libraries and syntax.
 Time for a quick rewrite!
-I have posted the new version on my github.
+I have posted the new version in the root of write-ups.
 It now works with Pyhton3 (out of the box) on Kali as of 6/18/2025
 ```

 Running the updated code provides